 Looking for something or somewhere specific?
-Type a name, a place,
+Type a name,

 Risen from the floor of the Pacific Ocean, the magmatic realm of Galapagos perfectly exemplifies life’s deadliest game - survival of the fittest.
 Modernly popularized by Charles Darwin & Captain Robert Fitzroy’s 1835 voyage of the HMS Beagle, Galapagos is most famously known for its giant tortoises - but there is a story more colossal than those beasts and more compelling than Darwin’s findings alone.
 And it’s more meaningful than evolution.
 It’s a fleeting whisper of an enchanted history, replete with the captivating citizens of both culture and nature.
 It is GALAPAGOS!

 One of the most charming facets of French living is the intentional time given to simple things - to proper meals, to gardening, to leisure.
 I am also profoundly connected to the Rhone-Alpes region and its serrated summits.
 I had a friend who once traveled there separate from me, and through our common experience in Chamonix, we forged an eternal bond.
 She now resides there permanently as a prayer on the wind and as a fertilizer in the mountain meadows.
 Hers is an echo to return to the mountains - to pursue that which challenges you - and to give thanks for all the tiny things.
 The simple things.
 It’s a full circle story.
 Come and see.